Shelley Smith: Founder, President, Board Member, Artistic Director

 Jenn is currently a Spiritual Care Intern at local residential treatment centers.
 As a volunteer, she serves as Marketing Director for Bloomington Fastpitch Association, is an ally and advocate for the LGBTQ community, and has a long history of leadership with church and educational efforts.
 Prior to spending time at home with her two children, Jenn earned a B.A. degree in Professional Communications and worked in the advertising, journalism, and marketing industries.
 She holds a M.A. from Luther Seminary in Theological Studies, concentrating in Congregational Community Care.

-Katherine Lewis, Board Member
+Katherine Lewis, Chairwoman of the Board

 Katherine Lewis joined the Chain Reaction Theatre Project Board in 2018.
 She has served at St. David’s Episcopal Church in Minnetonka since 2009.
 Born in Virginia, she grew up in West Virginia and received her B.A. at Denison University in Granville Ohio.
 Katherine worked as a community organizer after college for nonprofits in Washington, DC and Columbus, Ohio before going to Virginia Theological Seminary, Alexandria, Virginia, where she received her M.Div. in 1996.